MeysamKarimi/MG-ACO/README.md

 AtlTransformation trafo = AtlTransformation.fromFile(trafo("Grafcet2PetriNet", "Grafcet2PetriNet.atl"), metamodelFiles, metamodelNames);
 ```

 After executing the program, some information will be displayed in the console.
 At the end, it indicates the file with the result of the mutation analysis.
-This is a TXT file named "Report" that is located in each case study folder of the containing the average result of model transformation mutants of the corresponding analysis_caseStudyName folder.
+This is a txt file named "Report" that is located in each case study's folder of the containing the average result of model transformation mutants of the corresponding analysis_caseStudyName folder.

-### Performance
+## Performance

 Regarding the measurement of the performance of different approaches, as described in the paper [1], thirty different executions were performed with different numbers and sizes of models in each approach.
 These results can be seen in the Performance.xlsx file.

-### References
+## References

 [1] Meysam Karimi, Shekoufeh Kolahdouz-Rahimi, Javier Troya.
 "Test model generation for model transformation testing applying ant colony optimization".
 Submitted, 2023